• Course Detail

 Social Workers

-This program has been approved for a total of 14.00 Social Work Continuing Education hours for re-licensure, in accordance with 258 CMR.
-NASW-MA Chapter CE Approval Program Authorization Number D92952-1.
+This program has been approved for a total of 13.00 Social Work Continuing Education hours for re-licensure, in accordance with 258 CMR.
+NASW-MA Chapter CE Approval Program Authorization Number D-10663.
 NY Social Workers: Cambridge Health Alliance, Division of Continuing Education in Psychiatry is recognized by the New York State Education Department's State Board for Social Work as an Approved Provider #0038 of continuing education for licensed social workers.
-This course offers 14.00 contact hours.
+This course offers 13.00 contact hours.

 Counselors

-Cambridge Health Alliance is an Affiliate of Harvard Medical School.
+Cambridge Health Alliance is an affiliate of Harvard Medical School.
 Cambridge Health Alliance, Division of Continuing Education in Psychiatry has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5444.
 Programs that do not qualify for NBCC credit are clearly identified.
 Cambridge Health Alliance, Division of Continuing Education in Psychiatry is solely responsible for all aspects of the program.
-This course meets the requirements for 14.00 continuing education hours, and is also applicable for Commonwealth of Massachusetts Counseling/Allied Mental Health accreditation for 14.00 credits.
+This course meets the requirements for 13.25 continuing education hours, and is also applicable for Commonwealth of Massachusetts Counseling/Allied Mental Health accreditation for 13.25 credits.

 Canadian Accreditation